AmirShkolnik/DivingCenter/TESTING.md

    - Updated the logic for actions that require sign-in (like booking a course or adding a review) to include the current location in the redirection URL.
    - This provides a seamless experience where users can easily complete their intended actions after signing in, without losing their place in the application.

+3. **Update Review Button State Management**:
+   - Implemented state management using React's useState hook to track changes in the review form.
+   - The Update Review button is now disabled when no changes are detected, preventing unnecessary API calls and providing better user feedback.

+4. **Consistent Delete Confirmation Modal**:
+   - Replaced the existing delete confirmation modal with a reusable DeleteConfirmationModal component.
+   - This ensures consistency across the application and improves maintainability of the code.

+5. **Visual Indication of Disabled Button**:
+   - Added CSS styles to change the appearance of the disabled Update Review button to gray.
+   - This provides a clear visual indication to users when the button is not active, improving the overall user interface.

-By implementing these solutions, we've improved the overall user flow in the course-related pages, ensuring that users can easily navigate the sign-in process when needed and return to their intended actions without frustration.
+By implementing these solutions, we've improved the overall user flow in the Single Course page, ensuring that users can easily navigate the sign-in process when needed, return to their intended actions without frustration, and have a more consistent and intuitive experience when interacting with reviews.

 [Back to top](#table-of-contents)